-Regarding traffic, the City Engineer will review the Traffic Impact Study and provide comments.
-We have the following questions regarding the Traffic Impact Study:
+Regarding traffic, the City Engineer has reviewed the Traffic Impact Study and provided comments, as discussed above.
+The applicant responded to the following questions we asked in our previous review:

 - The existing traffic volume that is the basis for the current conditions were gathered on one day, and not multiple days.
-How can "typical" conditions can be determined with such limited data? - The intersection of Cady Street and Church was not included in the Study. - The Study states that the suggested improvements (except for widening of Sheldon) "degrade" delays and level of service for through movements at Center/Sheldon and 7 Mile Road.
+How can "typical" conditions can be determined with such limited data?
+The response states that this is standard protocol. - The intersection of Cady Street and Church was not included in the Study.
+The response states that the low volume of traffic on Church street didn't warrant study. - The Study states that the suggested improvements (except for widening of Sheldon) "degrade" delays and level of service for through movements at Center/Sheldon and 7 Mile Road.
 Is road widening on Sheldon (on the south side of 7 Mile) required to improve through movements?
 Would widening require a new bridge?
+The response states that improvements can be made without widening the bridge.